Associate Professor Oindrila Mukherjee

 340 LOH | 331-8034 | firstname.lastname@example.org |

-Oindrila Mukherjee grew up in India, where she worked as a journalist for the nation’s oldest English language newspaper The Statesman.
-She has attended university on three continents.
-Before joining Grand Valley in Fall 2011, she was the Creative Writing Fellow in Fiction at Emory University.
-Her literary interests include postcolonial Anglophone literature, South Asian writing in English and translation, magical realism, the novel, and folktales and mythology.
-She primarily writes fiction and nonfiction, and translates Bengali literature to English.
-Her work has appeared in Salon, The Kenyon Review, The Oxford Anthology of Bengali Literature, Arts & Letters, The Greensboro Review, The Writers’ Chronicle, Arts & Letters, Crab Orchard Review, Los Angeles Review of Books and elsewhere.
-Her short stories have been nominated for the Pushcart Prize and The Best American Short Stories.
+Oindrila Mukherjee grew up in India where she worked as a journalist for the country’s oldest English language newspaper, The Statesman.
+She writes fiction and nonfiction and has translated some Bengali literature to English.
+Her work has appeared or is forthcoming in Salon, The Kenyon Review, The Oxford Anthology of Bengali Literature, The Colorado Review, The Greensboro Review, The Writers’ Chronicle, Arts & Letters, Crab Orchard Review, Los Angeles Review of Books and elsewhere.
+Her fiction has been nominated for the Pushcart Prize and Best American Short Stories.
 She has written extensively about two of her passions–-books and tennis–-for Scroll, an Indian magazine with a worldwide readership of over 6 million.
-She also serves as a Consulting Editor for the journal Aster(ix).
-She contributes regularly to the Indian magazine Scroll, where she also writes a literary series called "Bottom Shelf” in which she discusses lesser-known or forgotten books with an Indian connection.
-Currently, she is working on a collection of stories and a novel.
+She also serves as a Contributing Editor for the journal Aster(ix).
+Currently, she is working on a novel and a collection of stories.

-At GVSU, Oindrila teaches fiction, nonfiction, and magazine writing courses and the multi-genre introductory creative writing class.
-She serves on the university’s International Education Committee.
-She has been nominated by the College of Liberal Arts and Sciences for the Burch, Jacobs & Moore Teaching Excellence Award and the Distinguished Early Career Scholar Award.
+At Grand Valley, Oindrila teaches Introduction to Creative Writing, Intermediate and Advanced Fiction Writing, and Intermediate and Advanced Magazine Writing.
+She has been nominated by the College of Liberal Arts and Sciences for the Burch, Jacobs & Moore Diversity Teaching Excellence Award and the Distinguished Early Career Scholar Award.